Sponsored by Takahama Town

-Takahama is home two one of Asia’s two Blue Flag certified beaches, both of which are located in Japan.
+Takahama is home to one of Asia’s two Blue Flag certified beaches, both of which are located in Japan.
 And great news for anyone traveling with a JR PASS, you will be able to reach this amazing spot using your pass!

 Exciting Scenery and Activities in Takahama!

 Takahama offers not only a breathtaking landscape, but also some really great outdoor activities.
-Whether you want to relax your body and mind with some Sup Yoga or explore the small foliage covered islands along the coast, Takahama has something for everyone.
+Whether you want to relax your body and mind with some SUP Yoga or explore the small, foliage-covered islands along the coast, Takahama has something for everyone.
 With some difficulty in narrowing them down, here are my top 3 recommendations of things to do while in Takahama!
-(Of course there’s more than just three things to do in Takahama.
-As you’ll discover when you visit!)

 #1 SUP Paddle Boarding!

-Before arriving in Takahama I’d never heard of SUP before, and after learning what it was I never imaged that it would be something I’d ever do.
-I must admit that before heading out to sea I was a bit hesitant, although I love the beach, I am afraid of the open ocean.
-However, to my surprise SUP turned out to be one of the most exciting and at times relaxing experiences of my life!
+Before arriving in Takahama, I’d never heard of SUP (Stand Up Paddle) before, and after learning what it was, I never imagined that it would be something I’d ever do.
+I must admit that before heading out to sea I was a bit hesitant because although I love the beach, I am afraid of the open ocean.
+To my surprise, SUP turned out to be one of the most exciting and at times relaxing experiences of my life!

 My SUP Instructor: Yukiko Yamamoto

-Yukiko, who is an amazingly talented lifeguard among here other equally impressive accomplishments, was my instructor for the day.
+Yukiko, who is an amazingly talented lifeguard among her other equally impressive accomplishments, was my instructor for the day.
 Not only is she a great lifeguard, but she is also a great teacher.
 With her help I was able to build up a bit of confidence, and her relaxed style of instruction helped me to stay calm out on the ocean.
 Plus having a world famous lifeguard by my side, my previous fears was pretty much melting away.